tendshumba/m11/README.md

 large algebras corresponding to $M_{11}$, the maximal subgroups $M_{10}$, and $L_2(11)$ are included as ASCII text.
 These can be read using eval Read();.
 For these algebras, if its dimension is n (for instance for $M_{11}$, $n=286$) then the MAGMA data file is A_n.
-In a magma session we can just read off as :
+In a MAGMA session we can just read off as :
 >A := eval Read("A_286");

 The Frobenius form for the algebras $A_n$ is in an ASCII text file "form_n", and can be read off again